radiantlogic-v8/documentation-new/documentation/configuration/identity-views/model-driven-views.md

 ![Two Sample Databases](Media/Image4.9.jpg)

 Let’s assume the desired identity view should represent projects, followed by the department associated with the project, followed by the location of the employee, and finally the employees working on the project.
-Since the information is maintained in two separate databases, a virtual view can be built from each.
+Since the information is maintained in two separate databases, an identity view can be built from each.
 This is depicted in the diagram below.
 One view is built for projects while the other is a view of employees based on departments and location.

 ![Two Example Virtual Views](Media/Image4.10.jpg)

-A merge link (noted with the blue arrow) is used to aggregate the virtual views.
+A merge link (noted with the blue arrow) is used to aggregate the identity views.
 This is depicted in the diagram below.

 ![Example Linking Two Existing Views](Media/Image4.11.jpg)